Balancing Booze & Weight Loss: Effective Strategies To Shed Alcohol-Induced Pounds

 Protein – At breakfast and dinner, try to consume adequate protein with eggs, dairy, lean meat like chicken breasts, fish like salmon and tuna, or plant-based protein like soybean and tofu.
 Protein positively affects the satiety hormone leptin while suppressing the hunger hormone ghrelin, so you feel full faster and stay full for longer.

-People who up their protein intake to just 30% consume 441 calories less on average, so having a breakfast rich in protein will help you control cravings throughout the day [10].
-A protein-heavy dinner will prevent late-night cravings, too, so you can avoid unnecessary snacking.
+People who up their protein intake to just 30% consume 441 calories less on average, so having a breakfast rich in protein will help you control cravings throughout the day.2 A protein-heavy dinner will prevent late-night cravings, too, so you can avoid unnecessary snacking.

 Fiber – Next, try to include whole-grain carbs like brown rice or whole-grain bread into your meals and supplement with a couple of fruits or vegetables to get enough fiber.
-Fiber turns into a gel-like substance in the stomach, slowing down digestion and keeping you full for longer [11].
+Fiber turns into a gel-like substance in the stomach, slowing down digestion and keeping you full for longer.3

 Besides, fiber helps get rid of the bloating caused by alcohol since it makes you go #2 easier!

-Healthy fats – Have you heard of the Mediterranean diet or how much you weight you can lose on keto?
+Healthy fats – You might be familiar with the Mediterranean diet and the significant weight you can lose on keto.
 Both are abundant with healthy fats since they keep you full for longer.
-People who eat just two tablespoons of coconut oil a day lose belly fat quicker than those who have soybean oil, reinforcing the benefits of these fats [12].
+People who eat just two tablespoons of coconut oil a day lose belly fat quicker than those who have soybean oil, reinforcing the benefits of these fats.4

 Don’t just eat your entire day’s calories in fat, though – balance out your protein-rich meals with whole-grain carbs and healthy fats like olive oil or avocados.